pfdubois/BridgeBidding/source/Preempts.rst

    You should read them.
 Be aware that some people have much different ranges than 5-10.
    They don't have to alert them in most cases.
 You can ask or check their cards.

 The meanings of these bids has changed over time.
-Originally, in the Goren era, these two-bids were strong bids.
+Originally these two-bids were strong bids.
 However, the frequency of hands strong enough to open at the two level was small, and the difficulties the weak-two bids cause to the opponents is large, so the strong two bids were all incorporated into the 2♣ bid, and the 2♦, 2♥, and 2♠ bids became weak.

 But how weak?
 That too has evolved.